MechatronicSystems-Group/Integrated-Embedded-Systems/analogue-electronics/chapter-2-opamps.md

 $$\therefore V_2 = V_1\left(-\frac{R_2}{R_1}\right) \quad \therefore \frac{V_2}{V_1} = -\frac{R_2}{R_1}$$

 {: .note }
 When there is only one feedback from the output to the op-amp inputs, it must be to the --input.
 If there are feedbacks to both the --input and the +input, the feedback to the --input must be "dominant".
 If not, it will be positive feedback and the circuitry will simply drive the op-amp signals to the supply rails.

 For example, this is wrong:

 <img src="./images/2.13.png" width="50%" alt="Incorrect op-amp network"/>
-_Figure 2.13: Incorrect op-amp network_
+_Figure 2.13: Incorrect op-amp network — the feedback to the non-inverting input dominates, causing positive feedback which drives the output to saturation at the supply rails._

 Checking: